qdzlug/ironbank-pipeline/README.md

 - (if provided) - external resources provided in `download.yaml/download.json` such as binaries, tarballs, RPMs, etc.
 - (if provided) - images - a tar format of images pulled from public registries, as provided in `download.yaml/download.json`.

+For more information on this stage, please refer to the `README.md` file [located here](https://repo1.dsop.io/ironbank-tools/ironbank-pipeline/-/blob/master/stages/import-artifacts/README.md).

 #### scan artifacts

 The `scan artifacts` stage performs an anti-virus/malware scan on the resources obtained in the `import artifacts` stage (if the project includes a `download.yaml` file).
 This will help guard against any malicious software/code being used in the container build.
 This stage utilizes ClamAV scans to perform the anti-virus/malware scanning.
 The scans database is updated each pipeline run, using the `freshclam` command, so that the list of vulnerabilities in the scanning database is always up to date.